This post contains affiliate links. Please see our disclosure policy.

 • 2 Egg Yolks

-• 2 teaspoon Italian Seasoning
+• 2 tsp Italian Seasoning

-• 50 g Parmesan Cheese (shredded)
+• 50 g Parmesan Cheese, (shredded)

-• 1 teaspoon Salt (to taste)
+• 1 tsp Salt, (to taste)

-• 1 teaspoon Pepper (to taste)
+• 1 tsp Pepper, (to taste)

 Instructions

-• In a large mixing bowl, add the meat, sourdough starter, egg yolks, Italian seasoning, parmesan cheese, salt and pepper (I've used 1 teaspoon of each but you can change this to suit your taste).
+• In a large mixing bowl, add the meat, sourdough starter, egg yolks, Italian seasoning, parmesan cheese, salt and pepper (I've used 1 tsp of each but you can change this to suit your taste).

 • Using a wooden spoon (or preferably clean hands) thoroughly mix all of the ingredients together.
 Really work the sourdough discard and egg yolks through the minced meat (ground meat).